 As the largest construction project in the state, the $497 million US 36 Express Lanes Project created new Express Lanes, the US 36 Bikeway and Bus Rapid Transit (BRT) service from Denver to Boulder, along with other innovative investments.
 The project began in 2012 and will be completed in 2016.

-In partnership with the Colorado Department of Transportation (CDOT), Regional Transportation District (RTD) and the Colorado High-Performance Transportation Enterprise (HPTE), 36 Commuting Solutions and the US 36 Mayors & Commissioners Coalition assembled funding from a variety of partners to reinvent US 36 into a multi-modal corridor.
+In partnership with the Colorado Department of Transportation (CDOT), Regional Transportation District (RTD) and the Colorado High Performance Transportation Enterprise (HPTE), 36 Commuting Solutions and the US 36 Mayors & Commissioners Coalition assembled funding from a variety of partners to transform US 36 into a multi-modal corridor.

 - Reconstructing the general purpose lanes in each direction.

 - Widening the highway to accommodate 12-foot-wide inside and outside shoulders.

 - Replacing the Wadsworth Parkway, Wadsworth Boulevard (at 112th Avenue), Lowell Boulevard and Sheridan Boulevard bridges, and the US 36 bridge over the Burlington Northern Santa Fe Railway.

 - Replacing the Coal Creek bridge, rehabilitating and widening the South Boulder Creek bridge, and widening the McCaslin Boulevard bridge to accommodate a diverging diamond interchange.

 - Installing Intelligent Transportation Systems (ITS) for tolling, transit and traveler information and incident management.